 Thanks to Drexel's Co-op program, the Department of Mathematics offers unique opportunities for undergraduates to work on long-term, full-time research projects with internationally known mathematicians.
 These projects take place during the Spring and Summer Quarters, and applications are typically submitted through the Steinbright Career Development Center’s co-op matching system.
 Projects vary in topic and are derived from individual faculty’s research programs.
 Funding comes from the National Science Foundation, Drexel University’s Office of the Provost, the College of Arts and Sciences, and/or the Department of Mathematics.
 There are also sometimes opportunities for summer research projects that are smaller in scope.
-For more information, contact the department’s undergraduate adviser, Robert Boyer at email@example.com.
+For more information, contact the department’s undergraduate adviser, Ronald Perline at firstname.lastname@example.org.

 Examples of Past Projects